Olivier Langrand, Executive Director

 Peggy Poncelet, Grant Director

-Peggy is the grant director for the Guinean Forests of West Africa Hotspot and the Cerrado Hotspot.
-She also supports the monitoring and evaluation program.
-Peggy joined CEPF after working for four years with Noé Conservation, a CEPF grantee in the Mediterranean Basin Hotspot.
-Peggy also previously worked for a community-based natural resources management program funded by the French Global Environment Facility, and in various wildlife scientist positions.
-Peggy is a tropical agronomist with a master of science from Wageningen University, the Netherlands.
+Peggy is the grant director for the Madagascar and the Indian Ocean Islands Hotspot.
+She joined CEPF after working for four years with Noé, a CEPF grantee in the Mediterranean Basin hotspot and about six years of previous work in southern Africa for a community-based natural resources management program funded by the French Global Environment Facility, and in various wildlife scientist positions.
+Peggy is a tropical agronomist from ISTOM and holds a Master of Science in environment from Wageningen University, the Netherlands.

 Florencia Renedo, Grants Manager